ombori/grid-docs/grid-signals/react-app-integration.md

 ```

 ## getInstanceProps
 This will return the instance object of the session.
-Ideally your don't need to get the instance props.
-However, we added it for flexibility.
+Ideally, you don't need to get the instance props.
+This is provided for flexibility.

 Usage
 ```js